Cabbage and Lamb Recipe, Corn Free & More

 1 tsp Organic Onion Granules

 Heat a pan on medium-high heat (375) and add 2 of the 3 TBSP of your olive oil.
-This is where I added the cabbage alone.
-You could add both meat and cabbage if desired.
-Add 1/4 of the pink salt, and the crushed peppers, and allow the cabbage to cook for 5 minutes.
-Push it around so it doesn’t burn on one side.
-Add the lamb, the rest of the oil and salt, and the onion.
+Add your cabbage and allow it to cook for 2 to 3 minutes, then add the lamb.
+Be sure to push the cabbage around while it’s cooking to prevent burning.
+Add 1/4 of the pink salt, and the crushed peppers.
+Once you’ve added the lamb, add the rest of the oil and salt, and the onion.
 Continue to push the mix around so it doesn’t burn.
 When the meat is cooked to your desired level of done-ness, it’s ready to be devoured.
 Both Kid Three and I really enjoyed this dish, but it was a little on the spicy side.